hei-threebody/Object-detection/README.md

 # Object-detection

+# Statement

+This repository is fork from lbeaucourt/Object-detection, and I'm using it to make something for my paper, so you would not waste your time to try to use thin repository.
+At last, thanks to @lbeaucourt.

+# description

 Apply tensorflow object detection on input video stream.
 One could use webcam (or any other device) stream or send a video file.
 It is possible to write Output put file with detection boxes.

 # To use it: